As a busy mom, it may feel like a mission impossible to make time for exercise – but it is doable!

-This should also include writing in the time for Mum to go to the gym, run, walk, yoga or even have a long bath.
+This should also include writing in the time for mom to go to the gym, run, walk, yoga or even have a long bath.

 The kids will appreciate being included in the process and being part of the solution.

-- Make the training session fun.
+- Make your workouts fun.
 Meeting with friends for a weekly set gives us more motivation to attend and we are less likely to let our friend down.
 Try to mix it up a bit and try new things like a new fitness class or new venue to train.

-- Focus and move to the beat by listening to loud and bass style music.
-To get into the zone, try training with headphones when you are alone.
+- Focus and move to the beat.
+Listen to loud and bass style music during your workout.
+To get into the zone, try working out with headphones when you’re alone.
 It helps the brain to switch off to the outside sounds and puts you in a calm relaxed state.

-- Motivate yourself!
+- Motivate yourself.
 Build up your confidence and motivation.
-Tell yourself: “OK _______(insert name)______ you are not tired, you are not the victim, you can achieve and today you will!
-So get going girl!”
+Tell yourself: “OK _______(insert name)______ you are not tired, you are not the victim, you can achieve any goal you want and today you will!
+So, get going, girl!”